pseudolanguagecompiler/ImaginaryRealLine/README.md

 # The Imaginary Real Line

-This project explores the idea that most real numbers—especially most irrationals are **undefinable and indistinguishable by finite descriptions**, so they form an “imaginary real line” inside \(\mathbb{R}\) itself.
+This project explores the idea that most real numbers, especially most irrationals are **undefinable and indistinguishable by finite descriptions**, so they form an “imaginary real line” inside \(\mathbb{R}\) itself.

 <img width="225" height="225" alt="image" src="https://github.com/user-attachments/assets/61088f61-7ee3-441d-9724-fbecbee6b305" />